hoho/conkitty/README.md

 ## JavaScript expressions

 JavaScript expressions are enclosed in parenthesis.
 JavaScript expressions should return some result.
-This result will be inserted into resulting DOM.
+This result will be inserted in resulting DOM.
 You can pass a function expression, this function will be called.

 **Good**